ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

   given run are placed here.
 See :doc:`pipelineDiagnostics` for details.
 * *Checkfiles/* - files that indicate progress through stages of the pipeline are written here.
-The pipelien can see these and know to skip certain stages, if required by the user.
+The pipeline can see these and know to skip certain stages, if required by the user.
+A version of this directory is put in each field directory.

 Measurement sets
 ----------------